Biden plan at stake, Pelosi pushes ahead for $3.5T deal

 At the same time, Congress was moving to resolve a more immediate crisis that arose after Republicans refused to approve legislation to keep the government funded past Thursday’s fiscal yearend and raise the nation’s debt limit to avoid a dangerous default on borrowing.

-The Senate was poised to vote Thursday to provide government funding to avoid a federal shutdown, keeping operations going temporarily to Dec.
-3. The House was expected to quickly follow.
+The Senate voted Thursday to provide government funding to avoid a federal shutdown, keeping operations going temporarily to Dec.
+3. The House quickly followed.

 The debt ceiling debate shifts to October, ahead of another deadline when Treasury Department has warned money would run out to pay past bills.